-Counselling for children and teenagers is different from adult counselling.
-In particular children need ways other than just words to express and explore what is troubling them and to help learn and practice new ideas and skills.
+Counselling for children and teens is different from adult counselling.
+Children need ways other than just words to express and explore what is troubling them and to help learn and practice new ideas and skills.

 As a parent, you know your child better than anyone else, so it is important that we work closely with you in addressing your concerns, and helping your child, whether they are experiencing: